crazy4pi314/scipy-vscode-tutorial/README.md

 This option should work on laptops and tablets alike.

+> Note: GitHub codespaces come with [120 core-hours and 15 GB-months for free](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces) for all GitHub accounts (180 core-hours for verified student accounts).
-**Note:** by default, the container running your code space will have 2 CPU cores, 4 GB of RAM, and 32 GB of local storage.
+By default, the container running your codespace will have 2 CPU cores, 4 GB of RAM, and 32 GB of local storage.

 ### **Option 2:** Work on your computer